NeuralLog/specs/10-security-model.md

 ## Data Protection

-### 1. Data Encryption
+### 1. Zero-Knowledge Data Encryption

-NeuralLog implements encryption at multiple levels:
+NeuralLog implements a true zero-knowledge encryption model through the TypeScript Client SDK:

+- **Client-Side Encryption**:
+  - All encryption happens client-side via the TypeScript Client SDK
+  - Log names and log data are both encrypted before transmission
+  - Encryption keys are derived from API keys and never leave the client
+  - Search tokens are generated client-side for searchable encryption

 - **Data in Transit**:
   - TLS 1.3 for all communications